ABI Health Care Program: Back to the Future

 Reactor Panel: Where Have the Restructurings Gone?

-In the past year, ending June 30, 2021, there have been 6,871 number of chapter 11 filings nationwide, and only 149 of them were of health care companies.
+As of June 30, 2021, there have been 6,871 chapter 11 filings nationwide since the start of the pandemic, yet only 149 of them were of health care companies.
 Is there still distress in the industry, or did the U.S.’s stimulus funding correct the distress?

 Sponsored by Gray Reed & McGraw LLP